Click on each section to learn more.

 Pick a location (optional)By default, your search will be limited to information available through UTC.
 You can expand your search to include other local libraries or even libraries worldwide!

 Once you click Search your results will appear in the Quick Search results.

 What is a database?

-Multisubject databases will provide millions of articles on a wide variety of topics.
-Subject-specific databases will provide fewer articles, but will focus exclusively on one or two subject areas.
+The UTC Library subscribes to hundreds of databases.
+Multi-subject databases provide millions of articles on a wide variety of topics.
+Subject-specific databases provide fewer articles, but will focus exclusively on one or two subject areas.

 For the most part, all databases behave in pretty much the same way.

 Most databases start with a Search page.
 This is where you will enter your keywords.
 Usually, you'll also be able to set search filters covering formats, subjects, date-ranges, and more.

 After you enter your search terms and run your search, you will be taken to a Results page.
 This is where you can browse through article titles that meet your search criteria.
 If you don't like the results, just go back to the search page and try again!

 To access an article, click on its title.
 This will take you to the Article page.